Cornerstone is one of America's Best Colleges according to the Wall Street Journal

 Students will engage in classroom experiences every semester starting in the spring of freshman year.
 You’ll observe a variety of grade levels and school settings, taking on more active roles and putting knowledge into practice.
 You will spend one-to-two semesters working with a cooperating teacher to prepare you for your final semester of full-time teaching.

-Influential Careers with a Bachelor of Arts in Secondary Education Degree
+Influential Careers with a Bachelor of Science in Secondary Education Degree

 • Middle School Teacher